MicrosoftDocs/azure-devops-docs/docs/report/add-charts-to-dashboard.md

 ## Add a release summary chart

 >[!NOTE]
-><b>Feature availability: </b> This chart is supported from Team Services and TFS 2017.1 and later versions.
+><b>Feature availability: </b> This chart is supported from VSTS and TFS 2017.1 and later versions.
 You can also add it to a team dashboard from the [widget catalog](widget-catalog.md#release-definition-widget).

 Each time a [release is deployed](../build-release/actions/view-manage-releases.md#add-widget), it logs information about the release to each of its environments.
 You can add a release tile to your team dashboard to monitor release progress and gain quick access to each release.